 E. MEV Info: The tab that displays the MEV information.

 F. Comments: The tab that displays the Disqus comment section of the block.

 - Block Height: The block height, also known as block number, which indicates the position of a particular block in the blockchain.

-- Age: How long ago a block was mined.
-Can be toggled with Date Time (UTC) to display the date and time at which the block is mined.
+- Timestamp: Shows how long ago a block was built.
+Can be toggled with Date Time (UTC) to display the date and time at which the block was built.

 - Transactions: The number of transactions in the block.
 Contract internal transactions refer to transactions that are created from contract executions and transact Ether.

 - Block Reward: The total block reward received by the miner for including the block in the blockchain.
 The breakdown of rewards (static block reward, gross transaction fees, deduction of burnt fees, uncle inclusion rewards) are also displayed.